FogMeta/meta-provider/document/api.md

 Parameters:

 - **address:** The address to stake uPOKT from.
 - **amount:** The amount of uPOKT to stake.
-Must be above the current StakeMinimum value which can be found here.
+Must be above the current StakeMinimum value.
 - **relay_chain_ids:** Comma-separated list of RelayChain network identifiers.
-Network identifier list can be found here.
 - **service_url:** Service URI that an application uses to communicate with a relay node.
 - **network_id:** Pocket chain identifier which can either be "mainnet" or "testnet".
 - **fee:** The uPOKT fee required by the network.